2-Ingredient Candied Jalapeños: Sweet, Spicy, and Irresistible

 candied jalapenos over cream cheese on a platter next to crackers

-Candied Jalapenos are also known as “Cowboy Candy” or “Kandy Crisp Jalapenos”.
+Candied Jalapenos are known as “Cowboy Candy” or “Kandy Crisp Jalapenos.”
 If purchased in the store, these are very expensive.
-So making these from scratch will also save you a ton of money and it makes a great gift idea.
+So, making these from scratch will also save you a lot of money and make a great gift idea.

-When selecting jalapenos for this recipe, always grab pickled jalapenos.
-You will want to purchase a large can of jalapenos to start.
-Most grocery stores, as well as Sam’s and Costco, will carry these types of jalapenos.
+When selecting jalapenos for this recipe, always grab pickled ones.
+To start, purchase a large can of jalapenos.
+Most grocery stores, as well as Sam’s and Costco, carry these types of jalapenos.

-If you can’t find them, also look under nacho pepper slices or pickled jalapeno slices.
-Make sure you purchase them in the large number 10 can.
+If you can’t find them, look under nacho pepper slices or pickled jalapeno slices.
+Make sure you purchase them in the large 10-can can.

 This recipe really can’t be any easier.
 The only thing you may need other than the ingredients is patience.
 Here’s what you’ll need: